kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    :widths: 15 30
    :header-rows: 1

-   * - Notification
+   * - Report To
      - Description
    * - Nothing
-     - Do not send the notification when the load of heavy duty smart is changed
+     - Do not send the notification when the load is changed
-   * - Basic Report
+   * - Controller
-     - Send the Basic Report when the load of heavy duty smart is changed
+     - Send the Basic Report when the load is changed

 .. _aeotec_config_smart_dimmer: